fujiwara29/freemarket_sample_72f/README.md

 ### Association

-- has_many: items
+- has_many :items
-- has_many: comments
+- has_many :comments
-- has_many: orders
+- has_many :orders
-- has_one: profile
+- has_one :profile
-- has_one: address
+- has_one :address
-- has_one: credit_card
+- has_one :credit_card

 ---